Social distancing in networks: A web-based interactive experiment

 According to this model, subjects choose to practice social distancing if and only if they receive greater utility from doing so than from not doing so.
 Note that (implicitly) we have normalized the utility from not distancing to zero -- this is without loss of generality.
 This is a flexible and tractable way to model binary decisions.
 The model assumes that the subject-specific random effect, $v_{i}$, is normally distributed and that $\epsilon_{it}$ follows the logistic distribution.

-In addition, we only use data from the final 10 rounds of each part of the experiment, because it takes time for subjects' behavior to converge as shown in the convergence analysis in Section \ref{sec:robustness_convergence}.
-Section \ref{sec:robustness_individual} shows that the results are not sensitive to either using the Logit modeling framework or restricting the data to the final 10 rounds of each part.
+In addition, we only use data from the final 10 rounds of each part of the experiment, because it takes time for subjects' behavior to converge.
+We have five categories of controls that collectively cover a wide variety of factors.

-Having set out the econometric framework, we now need a set of control variables that might plausibly explain social distancing decisions.
-Clearly, it is neither possible nor desirable to control for every conceivable covariate, but we have five categories of controls that collectively cover a wide variety of factors.
 First, and most obviously, we control for the experimental treatments: the fine, nudge, rate of contagion, and network position (model 1 of \cref{tab:logit_main}).
 As we randomly assign subjects to these treatments, we can be confident that their effects are causal.

 Next, we add controls for social demographics (in model 2), geographic and institutional factors (in model 3), social and risk preferences (in model 4), and finally, ideology (in model 5).
 To complete our model, we also control for interactions between ideology and the policy interventions (fine/nudge).
 This is because we find that subjects' responsiveness to the fine depends on their ideology -- more conservative subjects are \emph{less responsive} to the fine. \\